What Should I Do If I’m Failing a Class?

 While you're working to recover from a failing grade, use this time to build better habits:

-• Check grades weekly to catch dips early: You should examine your grades each week because early identification of lower grades becomes possible.
+• Check grades weekly with our Semester Grade Calculator to catch dips early: You should examine your grades each week because early identification of lower grades becomes possible.
 The need to review grades every week helps you detect minor problems as soon as possible.
 You can respond right away through two possible approaches which include boosting your homework performance or dedicating extra effort to study for future exams.
-Try our Semester Grade Calculator to monitor multiple classes at once.

 • Review notes daily to reinforce learning: Focus on daily note review because reviewing notes and flashcards only takes 15 to 20 minutes.
 This time amount should become part of your daily routine.
 The act of regular review strengthens knowledge retention and controls difficult topics better while also minimizing examination-related stress.
 Students benefit from this strategy specifically in their math and science education since concepts depend on their predecessors..